bitfireAT/webdav-push/webdav-push-draft.md

   * [Draft: Push Discovery and Notification Dispatch Protocol](https://datatracker.ietf.org/doc/html/draft-gajda-dav-push-00)
   * [Symfony Mercury over SEE](https://mercure.rocks/spec)
 - extending WebDAV and especially CalDAV/CardDAV
+- multipurpose: provide specification for WebDAV, but should be adoptable for other protocols

+This document, below referred to as _WebDAV Push_ or just _Push_, provides a way for Application Servers to send notifications to subscribed clients over existing push distributors (like they're provided by mobile operating system vendors) or custom implementations.

+In a nutshell, there's a new component (Push Director) that can be run separately from the Application Server and that handles everything regarding Push.
+The application server just needs to send all update notifications to the Push Director, which forwards the notifications to the Clients.

+## Use cases

 Client-side use cases: